georgheinze/flicflac/README.md

 ## PoissonRegression/FLACPOISSON.SAS

 With this macro, the Firth and FLIC/FLAC methods can be used with Poisson and Negative Binomial regression.
 The macro builds on iterated calls of PROC GENMOD.
 Multiple, equally-structured data sets can be processed with very efficient use of BY-processing.
 The macro implements the method proposed in Joshi et al (2021).

+## LogisticRegression/augGEE1.SAS

+This macro implements the single-step augmented GEE (augGEE1) approach for fitting GEE with a binary outcome described by Geroldinger, Blagus, Ogden and Heinze (2022).
+The macro builds on PROC LOGISTIC and PROC GEE.
+It differs from the method described in the paper only by the missing small-sample correction of the empirical (sandwich) variance estimation.

 ## Acknowledgment